Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

   "eventType": "Microsoft.Communication.RouterWorkerOfferIssued",
   "dataVersion": "1.0",
   "metadataVersion": "1",
-  "eventTime": "2022-02-17T00:55:25.1736293Z"
+  "eventTime": "2023-08-17T00:55:25.1736293Z"
 }
 ```

-### Handling Events
+### Subscribing to Events

 One way to subscribe to ACS Job Router events is through the Azure Portal.

-1. Navigate to your Azure Communication Services resource in the Azure Portal and open the “Events” blade.
+1. Navigate to your ACS resource in the Azure Portal and open the “Events” blade.
 2. Add an event subscription for the “RouterWorkerOfferIssued” event.
-3. Select an appropriate means to receive the event (e.g. Webhook, Azure Functions, Service Bus)
+3. Select an appropriate means to receive the event (e.g. Webhook, Azure Functions, Service Bus).

-Refer to our [EventGrid documentation](https://docs.microsoft.com/azure/event-grid/overview) for better understanding of subscribing to events.
+Refer to our ["subscribe to Job Router events" documentation](https://learn.microsoft.com/azure/communication-services/how-tos/router-sdk/subscribe-events) to better understand subscribing to Job Router events.

 The route in your NodeJS application that receives events may look something like this: